 - Create a color scheme: Every color has a very specific effect, which means you should combine them carefully in order to create a scheme that matches the style of your brand.

 - Research your niche: Check out competitors to find a unique position for your new brand.
 That way, you are guaranteed to differentiate.

-- Marketing templates: We will discuss the issue of marketing later, but you should note that it’s important to craft templates for all sorts of online activities and presentations.
+- Marketing templates: You should note that it’s important to craft templates for all sorts of online activities and presentations.

 - Brand style: How do you want customers to perceive your brand?
 Do you plan to be witty and humorous, strictly professional, or both?

 - Be consistent: Whatever you do, make sure to do it consistently.
 A typical consumer is not likely to remember you instantly, so you have to be persistent and promote your brand consistently.

 If you don’t know where to start, check out this step-by-step branding guide.

 4. Design a Professional Website